rajeshvkothari/oom/README.md

 ## Introduction(TBD)

-  This page Describe step to follow to create necessary environment for deploying tosca models including pre & post deployment and verification steps.
+  This page is describe step to follow to create necessary environment for deploying tosca models including pre & post deployment and verification steps.

 ## Pre Deployment Steps